zukunft/zukunft.com/docs/code_functions_all.md

     \-- sql_write - section for function sql_write not yet defined that it should be delete in /sandbox/sandbox_multi.php
     \-- sql_write_with_log - section for function sql_write_with_log not yet defined that it should be delete in /sandbox/sandbox_multi.php
     \-- id_fvt_lst - section for function id_fvt_lst not yet defined that it should be delete in /sandbox/sandbox_multi.php
-    \-- db_fields_all - section for function db_fields_all is expected to be sql write fields in /sandbox/sandbox_multi.php
     \-- no_diff - section for function no_diff not yet defined that it should be delete in /sandbox/sandbox_multi.php
     \-- no_non_id_diff - section for function no_non_id_diff not yet defined that it should be delete in /sandbox/sandbox_multi.php
-    \-- db_fields_changed - section for function db_fields_changed is expected to be sql write fields in /sandbox/sandbox_multi.php
-    \-- sql_insert_switch - section for function sql_insert_switch not yet defined that it should be delete in /sandbox/sandbox_multi.php
+    \-- sql_insert_switch - section for function sql_insert_switch not yet defined that it should be sql write fields in /sandbox/sandbox_multi.php
-    \-- sql_update_switch - section for function sql_update_switch not yet defined that it should be delete in /sandbox/sandbox_multi.php
+    \-- sql_update_switch - section for function sql_update_switch not yet defined that it should be sql write fields in /sandbox/sandbox_multi.php
     \-- sql_insert_key_field - section for function sql_insert_key_field is expected to be sql write in /sandbox/sandbox_multi.php
-    \-- id_used_msg - section for function id_used_msg not yet defined that it should be delete in /sandbox/sandbox_multi.php
+    \-- id_used_msg - section for function id_used_msg not yet defined that it should be sql write fields in /sandbox/sandbox_multi.php
     \-- is_prime - section for function is_prime is expected to be info in /sandbox/sandbox_multi.php
     \-- is_main - section for function is_main is expected to be info in /sandbox/sandbox_multi.php
     \-- is_big - section for function is_big is expected to be info in /sandbox/sandbox_multi.php
-    \-- id_names - section for function id_names not yet defined that it should be delete in /sandbox/sandbox_multi.php
+    \-- id_names - section for function id_names not yet defined that it should be sql write fields in /sandbox/sandbox_multi.php
-    \-- id_lst - section for function id_lst not yet defined that it should be delete in /sandbox/sandbox_multi.php
+    \-- id_lst - section for function id_lst not yet defined that it should be sql write fields in /sandbox/sandbox_multi.php
-    \-- id_or_lst - section for function id_or_lst not yet defined that it should be delete in /sandbox/sandbox_multi.php
+    \-- id_or_lst - section for function id_or_lst not yet defined that it should be sql write fields in /sandbox/sandbox_multi.php
     \-- del_links - section for function del_links is expected to be del in /sandbox/sandbox_multi.php
     \-- db_changed_sandbox_list - section for function db_changed_sandbox_list not yet defined that it should be sql write fields in /sandbox/sandbox_multi.php
     \-- type_name - section for function type_name is expected to be preloaded in /sandbox/sandbox_multi.php